 How ‘Pişmaniye’ Is Made

 Making authentic ‘pişmaniye’ takes a lot of skill.
 First, large amounts of flour are roasted in butter until lightly browned.
 Next, large amounts of sugar are melted and shaped into a ring by hand as they cool down.
 While the sugar is still pliable, it’s placed on top of the flour mixture and pulled, then shaped back into a ring.
-This process is repeated until the sugar and flour combine and form very fine floss.
+This process is repeated until the sugar and flour combine and form fine floss.

 The Story Behind ‘Pişmaniye’

 There are a lot of stories and local lore about ‘pişmaniye.’
 In the Turkish language, ‘pişman’ means ‘regret.’
 As the Turkish saying goes, ‘Try it once and regret it once.
 Don’t try it and you’ll regret it a thousand times.’

 Another popular legend about this fluffy sweet goes like this.
 A confectioner who lived in Kocaeli was famous for his sweet creations.
 People lined up for miles outside his shop just to try some of his famous specialties.
 Even traders detoured off the Silk Road to try his delicious sweets.